-1 And I saw and behold, the Lamb standing upon the Mount Zion and with him one hundred and forty, four thousand, having his name and the name of his Father written upon their foreheads.
+1 And I saw and behold, the Lamb standing upon the Mount Zion and a number of one hundred and forty-four thousand with him, having his name and the name of his Father written upon their foreheads.
 2 And I heard a voice from heaven, like the voice of many waters and like the voice of great thunder.
 And the voice which I heard was like that of harpists harping with* their harps.
-3 And they are singing a new song in the sight of the throne and in the sight the four living creatures and the elders and no one was able to learn the song except the hundred and forty, four thousand, who have been bought out of the earth.
+3 And they are singing a new song in the sight of the throne and in the sight the four living creatures and the elders and no one was able to learn the song except the hundred and forty-four thousand, who have been bought out of the earth.
 4 These are those who were not defiled with women; for* they are virgins.
 These are those who are following the Lamb wherever he goes.
-These were bought by Jesus from mankind, as the first, fruit to God and to the Lamb, 5 and no lie was found in their mouth.
+These were bought by Jesus from mankind, as the first-fruit to God and to the Lamb, 5 and no lie was found in their mouth.
 They are unblemished.

 |Back to MLV HTML Page .
 Home Page of the Modern Literal Version|